Golf Blog Feature

-So what should you eat before a round of golf –
+So what should you eat before a round of golf?

-Eat healthy / find the fairway / reach the green.
+Eat healthy / find the fairway / reach the green

 Having a healthy and substantial breakfast really does set you up for the day and helps you maintain energy during your upcoming round on the golf course.
-Golf requires you to be focused throughout whilst maintaining stamina and endurance.
-A hearty and healthy start will help you achieve this and improve your prospects of shooting a good score on the course.
+Golf requires you to be focused throughout while maintaining stamina and endurance.
+A hearty and healthy start will help you achieve this and improve your prospects of shooting a good score.

-Staying away from fatty, fried foods, although delicious, is the best way.
-These types of food often offer empty calories and you will not feel any benefit when stepping out on the course or indeed during your round of golf.
+Staying away from fatty, fried foods, although delicious, is highly recommended.
+These types of food offer empty calories and you will not feel any benefit when stepping out on the course or later in your round of golf.
 A wholesome breakfast will give you a fighting chance of sustaining energy levels.
 Eggs/omelettes are a great option especially if you fill it with fresh vegetables, such as tomatoes or mushrooms.

-Drinking plenty of water will keep your body hydrated and your muscles in top condition”
+Drinking plenty of water will keep your body hydrated and your muscles in top condition

 A round of golf can often take up much of the day.
 So keep in mind that a healthy breakfast alone may not be enough.
 Imagine getting to the 10th hole, your scoring well, and all of a sudden you feel the tiredness kick in.
 What started as a good round can quickly become a disaster.
-Make sure you carry plenty of water to stay hydrated and as well as an energy boosting healthy snack.
+Make sure you carry plenty of water to stay hydrated as well as an energy boosting healthy snack.
 Fruit such as bananas gradually release sugars providing energy.
 Nuts are also a great alternative.